ibm-cloud-architecture/refarch-cloudnative-backup/README.md

   quoting-sparrow-ibmcase-restore-volume-jfilf-g9280   1/1       Running     0          7m
   ```

-* Look at the logs associated with the job:
+* Look at the logs associated with the job

   ```bash
   # kubectl logs quoting-sparrow-ibmcase-restore-volume-jfilf-g9280
   ```

-* You will see similar to the following output:
+* You should an output similar to this

   ```
   [2017-06-22 17:22:56,036] [utilities : 151] [INFO] *****************Start logging to ./Restore.log